evidentlyai/evidently/docs/book/reports/overview.md

 A **Metric** can be, literally, a single metric (such as an accuracy value).
 It can also be a combination of metrics, a plot, or a table.
 Each **Metric** has a visual render.

-Some metrics simplt return the values:
+Some metrics simply return the values:

 ![RegressionQualityMetric](../.gitbook/assets/reports/metric_example_regression_quality-min.png)